 Color: Orange, scarlet or pale yellow

 Bloom Time: Winter

 Clivia miniata is an evergreen, bulb-like perennial up to 2 feet (60 cm) tall and wide.
 The leaves are narrow, long, strap-like, dark green and blunt-tipped.
-As a houseplant it usually blooms in winter with clusters of up to 20 tubular, orange, scarlet or pale yellow flowers with yellow throat.
+As a houseplant, it usually blooms in winter with clusters of up to 20 tubular, orange, scarlet or pale yellow flowers with a yellow throat.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Clivia plants require partial to full shade and fast-draining loamy soils to produce healthy growth.